 Instagram Captions should have a Purpose

-If you're running a professional brand or business instagram profile your content should not be random or lack a strategy.
+If you're running a professional Instagram profile, your content and its accompanying caption should not be random or lack a strategy.
 With that said, each post should have a purpose and your caption should reinforce your message.

-An image does not always convey everything you want to say, so it is very beneficial to write captions that have a purpose, to help support your post and provide readily available information that your content is not able to provide.
+An image does not always convey everything you want to say, and this is how Instagram captions can help support your post and further explain your message.

-Once you have established a purpose for your caption, this will give you a helpful starting point to start writing based on the goal you're hoping to accomplish from sharing your instagram post in the first place.
+Once you have established a purpose for your Instagram caption, this will give you a helpful starting point to start writing based on the goal you're hoping to accomplish from sharing your Instagram post in the first place.

 Write Conversational Instagram Captions